taotaotao3/swritructure/README.md

 Explanation:Please use it when you want to know target program structure.

 License:MIT

+# How to use
+How to use simply is the following.

+>python swritructure.py "your top main file name"

+ex) python swritrucure.py yourfilename.py

+ or

 Using method:
 pip install swritructure

-# How to use
-How to use simply is the following.

->python swritructure.py <your top main file name>

 # Export file1